Probate Q&A Series

 5. Attend the hearing and present evidence supporting your continued administration.

-6. Secure a court order lifting the challenge and affirming your letters.
+6. Secure a court order resolving the challenge and affirming or restoring your authority as personal representative.

 7. Continue administration—collect assets, pay debts, and distribute inheritances.